-A new lynching memorial honors America's forgotten victims
+A new lynching memorial rewrites American history

 Channon Hodge/CNN

 The companion museum extends the narrative from slavery to present day mass incarceration, and makes what to some might be a bold claim — slavery's foundational theory, that blacks are inferior to whites, wasn't abolished.
 It merely evolved.

 Signs from the Jim Crow era will be familiar to most.
 What might be less familiar is the detailed ways that every aspect of life was ruled by racism.
 A 1952 code in Montgomery, Alabama, made it illegal "for a negro and white person" to play cards, dominoes, or checkers.
 Interracial billiard playing was also illegal.
 Also illegal in Atlanta, Georgia in 1942, was "a colored baseball team" playing "within two blocks of a playground devoted to the white race."

 "We shouldn't think of segregation as just that particularly ignorant relative that says the n-word," Stevenson said.
 "We have to understand it as a system that had a legal architecture, and everything was included."